open-sdg/sdg-build/README.md

 Sometimes you may need to alter each indicator's data/metadata/id/name before importing into this library.
 This can be done after instantiating the input objects, with `add_data_alteration`, `add_meta_alteration`, `add_indicator_id_alteration`, and `add_indicator_name_alteration`.
 Each of these takes a callback function as a parameter.

-In these callback functions, the thing to be altered is passed as the first parameter, followed by the an optional "context" dict, containing the other three items.
+In these callback functions, the thing to be altered is passed as the first parameter, followed by an optional "context" dict, containing the other three items.
 These
 "context" dicts contain:

 * data : Pandas Dataframe (or None)